 The theory of reciprocal altruism was originally developed by Trivers (1971), as an attempt to explain cases of (apparent) altruism among unrelated organisms, including members of different species.
 (Clearly, kin selection cannot help explain altruism among non-relatives.)
 Trivers' basic idea was straightforward: it may pay an organism to help another, if there is an expectation of the favour being returned in the future. (‘If you scratch my back, I'll scratch yours’.)
 The cost of helping is offset by the likelihood of the return benefit, permitting the behaviour to evolve by natural selection.
 Trivers termed with evolutionary mechanism ‘reciprocal altruism’.

 The concept of reciprocal altruism is closely related to the Tit-for-Tat strategy in the iterated Prisoner's Dilemma (IPD) from game theory.
 In the IPD, players interact on multiple occasions, and are able to adjust their behaviour depending on what their opponent has done in previous rounds.
 There are two possible strategies, co-operate and defect; the payoff matrix (per interaction) is as in section 2.1 above.
 The fact that the game is iterated rather than one-shot obviously changes the optimal course of action; defecting is no longer necessarily the best option, so long as the probability of subsequent encounters is sufficiently high.
 In their famous computer tournament in which a large number of strategies were pitted against each other in the IPD, Axelrod and Hamilton (1981) found that the Tit-for-Tat strategy yielded the highest payoff.
 In Tit-For-Tat, a player follows two basic rules: (i) on the first encounter, cooperate; (ii) on subsequent encounters, do what your opponent did on the previous encounter.
 The success of Tit-for-Tat was widely taken to confirm the idea that with multiple encounters, natural selection could favour social behaviours that entail a short-term fitness cost.
-Subsequent work in evolutionary game theory, much of it inspired by Axelrod and Hamilton's ideas, has confirmed that repeated games permit the evolution of social behaviours that cannot evolve in one-shot situations (cf. Nowak 2006).
-For an up-to-date discussion of social behaviour that evolves via reciprocation of benefits, see Sachs et al. 2004.
+Subsequent work in evolutionary game theory, much of it inspired by Axelrod and Hamilton's ideas, has confirmed that repeated games permit the evolution of social behaviours that cannot evolve in one-shot situations (cf. Nowak 2006); this is closely related to the so-called 'folk theorem' of repeated game theory in economics (cf. Bowles and Gintis 2011).
+For a useful discussion of social behaviour that evolves via reciprocation of benefits, see Sachs et al. 2004.

-Despite the attention paid to reciprocal altruism by theoreticians, clear-cut empirical examples are relatively few (Hammerstein 2003, Sachs et al. 2004).
-This is probably because the pre-conditions for reciprocal altruism to evolve- multiple encounters and individual recognition - are not especially common.
-However, one possible example is provided by blood-sharing in vampire bats (Wilkinson 1984, 1990).
+Despite the attention paid to reciprocal altruism by theoreticians, clear-cut empirical examples in non-human animals are relatively few (Hammerstein 2003, Sachs et al. 2004, Taborsky 2013).
+This is probably because the pre-conditions for reciprocal altruism to evolve- multiple encounters and individual recognition—are not especially common.
+However, one possible example is provided by blood-sharing in vampire bats (Wilkinson 1984, 1990, Carter & Wilkinson 2013).
 It is quite common for a vampire bat to fail to feed on a given night.
 This is potentially fatal, for bats die if they go without food for more than a couple of days.
 On any given night, bats donate blood (by regurgitation) to other members of their group who have failed to feed, thus saving them from starvation.
 Since vampire bats live in small groups and associate with each other over long periods of time, the preconditions for reciprocal altruism are likely to be met.
-Wilkinson's study showed that bats tended to share food with their close associates, and were more likely to share with others that had recently shared with them.
-These findings accord with reciprocal altruism theory.
+Wilkinson and his colleagues' studies showed that bats tended to share food with their close associates, and were more likely to share with others that had recently shared with them.
+These findings appear to accord with reciprocal altruism theory.

 This is a tempting line of argument.
 Indeed Trivers (1971) and, arguably, Dawkins (1976) were themselves tempted by it.
 But it should not convince.
 The key point to remember is that biological altruism cannot be equated with altruism in the everyday vernacular sense.
 Biological altruism is defined in terms of fitness consequences, not motivating intentions.
 If by ‘real’ altruism we mean altruism done with the conscious intention to help, then the vast majority of living creatures are not capable of ‘real’ altruism nor therefore of ‘real’ selfishness either.
 Ants and termites, for example, presumably do not have conscious intentions, hence their behaviour cannot be done with the intention of promoting their own self-interest, nor the interests of others.
 Thus the assertion that the evolutionary theories reviewed above show that the altruism in nature is only apparent makes little sense.
 The contrast between ‘real’ altruism and merely apparent altruism simply does not apply to most animal species.